Most lessons and workshops will be recorded and accessible via this link.

 Note: (i) some of the linked material may only be available from within the ULiege network.
 Connect to ULiege’s VPN for remote access (ii) the research papers need to be studied for the assignment date.

 The statement of the assignment is available here.
-Deadline to submit the assignment is 02/12/20.
+The deadline to submit the assignment is 08/12/21 at 23:59.
+Check the statement for the submission details.

 Each session will be organized in the following way.